 Photo: 1975 Trigg Island SLSC surfboat (Alan E White) surfing waves during an Ocean Surf Shop surf contest at Trigg Point.
 Ric Chan pic.

 What sort of wave does Trigg have now in 2017?

 Jim – It’s now too crowded and the wave shape doesn’t seem to be as good.
-In the old days when sand banks and wind wave conditions were good, two to five waves peeled from the point down the beach for a 50-100 metres ride.
+In the old days when sand banks and wind wave conditions were good, two to five foot waves peeled from the point down the beach for a 50-100 metre ride.

 When was the last time you surfed at Trigg Point?

 Jim – Ha!
 I haven’t surfed there since I moved down south permanently over a decade ago.

 What was the most memorable surf day you’ve had at Trigg 66-70?